Mad about racing and cars

 Making noise and wearing real racing stuff

 One of my RC racing friends decided to try karting at the local kart track.
 I discovered that karts were cheaper to run than my RC cars and I could sit in it.
-I ended up racing at tracks like Road Atlanta (top).
-Each lap at Road Atlanta is frightening and memorable and exciting.
+By the time I stopped, I had raced at tracks like Watkins Glen, Mid-Ohio, VIR and Road Atlanta (top).
+Each lap at Road Atlanta is very, very fast, exciting and memorable.

-All the while I was starting a collection of 1/43 scale racing replicas.
-This was early days of the hobby and so Solido and Vitesse were big names in the hobby.
-The collection is a relatively modest 700 or so, of which I’ve now built around 40 from kits offered by Marsh, Formula, Starter, Provence Moulage, SRC, Esdo and MA Scale.
+All the while I was starting and expanding my own miniature museum of 1/43 scale racing replicas.
+I got into collecting 1/43rd scale race car replicas in the early days of the hobby and so Solido and Vitesse were big names at that point.
+The collection is now a relatively modest 700 or so (filling 6 large wood and glass cabinets), of which I’ve now built around 70 cars from kits offered by Marsh, Formula, Starter, Provence Moulage, Tameo, SMTS, SRC, Esdo and Renaissance, amongst others.